tkareine/jekyll-minibundle/README.md

 <script src="assets/site-8e764372a0dbd296033cb2a416f064b5.js" type="text/javascript" id="my-scripts"></script>
 ```

+You can pass custom attributes, like `id="my-scripts"` above, to the
+generated markup with `attributes` map inside the `minibundle` block.

-For bundling CSS assets, you use `css` as the argument to `minibundle` block:
+For bundling CSS assets, you use `css` as the argument to the
+`minibundle` block:

 ``` text
 {% minibundle css %}